A universal vision transformer for fast calorimeter simulations: Results

 In~\cref{tab:ds23_auc} (left), we summarize the AUC scores from the three neural network classifiers.
 As expected, we reproduce similar results to the original CaloDREAM for ds2.
 For ds3, we improve the performance for all three classifiers, especially for the low-level one.
 In~\cite{Favaro:2024rle}, fully training the network for ds3 exceeded the available computational resources, limiting the size of the neural network and inhibiting complete convergence.
 We instead fix the architecture of the ViT and adjust the size of one patch to reduce the number of embedded patches in the transformer layers.
-We create patches with size $(z, \alpha, r) = (3, 10, 3)$ for a total of 450 patches for ds3, which reduces the number of patches by a factor of $\sim 3$ compared to~\cite{Favaro:2024rle}.
+We create patches with size $(z, \alpha, r) = (3, 10, 3)$ for a total of 450 patches for ds3, which reduces the number of patches by a factor of $\sim$3 compared to~\cite{Favaro:2024rle}.
 Although smaller patches provide better resolution, we find that reducing the training cost while reaching a better convergence can ultimately improve the generation performance.
-The up-to-date generation performance, evaluated in terms of AUC score, shows that the high-level features are almost indistinguishable from \geant, also for ds3.
+The up-to-date generation performance, evaluated in terms of AUC score, shows that the high-level features are almost indistinguishable from \geant.
+For ds3, we observe a small deterioration which can be associated to fluctuations of the training procedure.
 Among the classifiers that look at the entire shower, only the more advanced ResNet extracts mismodeled generated features.
 We remark the improvement over CaloDREAM by including the AUC scores reported in~\cite{Krause:2024avx}.
 We observe similar improvements in the FPD metric.
-In particular, the CaloDREAM++ samples for ds2 are statistically indistinguishable from the \geant reference.
+In particular, the CaloDREAM++ samples for ds2 are significantly closer to the \geant reference.